mschnitzer/rails-training/markdown/02-preparation.md

 1. Create a local git repository or one on GitHub/GitLab
 2. Create the Rails application:

-   `rails -d mysql forum`
+   `rails new -d mysql forum`
 3. Enable the `mini_racer` gem
 4. Edit `config/database.yml`
-5. Setup database with rake: `rake db:create db:setup`
+5. Setup database with rake: `rake db:setup`